Canoo Inc. (GOEV): Get Prepared for Trading Lift Off

-Canoo Inc. (GOEV) is priced at $5.23 after the most recent trading session.
-At the very opening of the session, the stock price was $5.59 and reached a high price of $5.6199, prior to closing the session it reached the value of $5.59.
-The stock touched a low price of $5.11.Recently in News on February 28, 2022, CANOO INC. ANNOUNCES FOURTH QUARTER AND FISCAL YEAR 2021 RESULTS. – Finalized purchase agreement for 1,000 vehicles with the State of Oklahoma.
+At the end of the latest market close, Canoo Inc. (GOEV) was valued at $5.04.
+In that particular session, Stock kicked-off at the price of $4.96 while reaching the peak value of $5.25 and lowest value recorded on the day was $4.81.
+The stock current value is $5.64.Recently in News on February 28, 2022, CANOO INC. ANNOUNCES FOURTH QUARTER AND FISCAL YEAR 2021 RESULTS. – Finalized purchase agreement for 1,000 vehicles with the State of Oklahoma.
 You can read further details here

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse